softcover/softcover_book/chapters/getting_started.md

 another_chapter.md     yet_another_chapter.md
 ```

-\noindent The names of the template form a progression ("A chapter", "Another chapter", "Yet *another* chapter"), but their order not set by this progression.
+\noindent The names of the template form a progression ("A chapter", "Another chapter", "Yet *another* chapter"), but their order is not set by this progression.
 Rather, it is specified in the file `Book.txt` (Listing~\ref{code:book_txt}).

 \begin{codelisting}
 \label{code:book_txt}